-- If your battery is low, avoid using the Flash when taking pictures
+- If your battery is low, avoid using flash when taking pictures.

 - Calibrate your phone battery before the event.
 It helps your device to estimate battery life more accurately and alert you at the correct time that you are hitting the 20% mark.

 - Click here for tips on correctly charging a phone battery

 Ensure you upgrade to iOS 9+ for some of these features

 - use Low Power Mode: Settings > Battery > Low Power Mode